-Grocery shopping goes hybridCurrently, between physical and online stores, the physical option remains the most prominent single-source way for shoppers to get their supermarket goods.
+Grocery shopping goes hybridCurrently, between physical and online stores, the physical option remains the most prominent way for shoppers to get their supermarket goods.
 The increased popularity of e-grocery, alongside the post-pandemic return to shopping in person, however, has left many shoppers comfortably open to the idea of buying groceries and food online.
-In 2022, many consumers in the UK have shifted from their in-store-only grocery shopping habits in favor of a more multichannel experience, with most shoppers preferring to tack on online shopping to their mainly in-store trips.
-This method of grocery shopping, mainly physical with a mix of online on the side, saw the most traction among UK shoppers aged 16 to 24, over half of which purchased their groceries this way.
+Many consumers in the UK have comfortably adjusted to a more multichannel experience, with most shoppers preferring to tack on online shopping to their mainly in-store trips.
+This method of grocery shopping, mostly physical with a mix of online on the side, saw the most traction among UK shoppers aged 16 to 24, over half of which purchased their groceries this way.
 In comparison, in 2023, shoppers from 27 to 42 years old were the group most comfortable with buying their groceries mostly online.